By Daniel Cooper for Engadget

 What should an employer do?

 • The employer should adopt a zero tolerance in terms of its alcohol policy in the workplace.
 Such policy should be specific and also provide for a summary dismissal, even when the employee has just been tested positive for the use of alcohol or drugs.
 The rational for such policy should be based on the safety considerations of the employer.
 This means that an employee may be summarily dismissed irrespective of whether his/her ability to work is impaired or not.
 To adopt such a policy depends on the status thereof and may sometimes simply require consulting with the employees before the implementation of such policy.
-The employer should always ensure that all employees are aware that there is a zero tolerance policy and that if they test positive for any usage of alcohol, they will be in breach of the policy and may be subjected to disciplinary action and possible dismissal.
+According to the employment law the employer should always ensure that all employees are aware that there is a zero tolerance policy and that if they test positive for any usage of alcohol, they will be in breach of the policy and may be subjected to disciplinary action and possible dismissal.

 • In addition to the above, the breathalyser apparatus should be properly calibrated and the person administering the test should be trained to do so correctly.
 The test should also always be done in the presence of a witness.